 Vaclav Claus, the former president of the Czech Republic, said it best in 2008 at the National Press Club: “The green movement is trying to dictate, control, regulate, mastermind our lives,” he said.
 “I speak as someone who lived in a communist era and who knows what it means to eliminate freedom, as someone who knows what it means to eliminate the market economy, someone who knows what it means to regulate, to command, to mastermind the economy from above.”

 Skeptics like me aren’t anti-science.
 I’ve loved science ever since my sixth grade teacher took us camping in Clark County and we dug ancient shark’s teeth from the wet clay of a creek.
 I was amazed that part of Alabama had once been an ocean floor.
 I still embrace most of what science teaches and remain willing to change my mind if the theory becomes more credible and less political.

-Meanwhile, if more predications are proved inaccurate shouldn’t global warming believers be willing to reconsider – maybe even become skeptical – of the theory too?
+Meanwhile, if more predictions are proved inaccurate, shouldn’t global warming believers be willing to reconsider – maybe even become skeptical – of the theory too?